mickeynp/ligature.el/README.rst

 MELPA support etc. is coming soon, but until then, you can clone the repository and paste one of the example snippets below.

+These example snippets enables all ligatures for ``prog-mode`` and any major mode that derives from that mode; that is usually most programming-related modes.

 Cascadia Code
 -------------

-This example snippet enables all ligatures for ``prog-mode`` and any major mode that derives from that mode; that is usually most programming-related modes.
-It's designed for the *Cascadia Code* font;
+This snippet is designed for the *Cascadia Code* font;
 you may find it won't work 100% if you use a different one.

 ::